 Indicate your interest in academic scholarships

 On the online application for admission, check the box to indicate your interest in applying for academic scholarships.

 Submit your high school transcript to the Office of Admissions

 All transcripts should be mailed to the Office of Admissions at 232 Silas Hunt Hall, 1 University of Arkansas, Fayetteville, Arkansas 72701.
 The Academic Scholarship Office recalculates all grade point averages to a standard 4-point scale for academic scholarship consideration.
-One extra grade point is given for Advanced Placement and International Baccalaureate courses.
+One extra grade point is given for Advanced Placement, International Baccalaureate, and dual/concurrent courses when clearly indicated on the high school transcript.
 Honors and pre-Advanced Placement courses are not given extra weight in the calculation.

 Submit all ACT and/or SAT test scores to the Office of Admissions